dschuurman/archie-pi/README.md

 For more information, consult the Raspberry Pi documentation describing [USB mass storage devices](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).

+During installation a separate wired Ethernet connection to the internet is temporarily required to download and install content for the
+ARCHIE Pi.
+The wi-fi connection is not available for internet access since it is configured as a stand-alone access point.
+Once the installation is complete, the Ethernet connection and the internet are no longer required.

 ## Installation instructions

 Create a fresh image of the latest